 - Welfare benefits should be deemed to be fair, easily accessible and available to all legitimate claimants.

 Arguments for increasing welfare benefits

-- Diminishing marginal utility of money.
-Progressive taxation which takes money from high earners and redistributes to low income earners can increase economic welfare because of the diminishing marginal utility of extra money.
+- The diminishing marginal utility of money.
+Progressive taxation which takes money from high earners and redistributes to low-income earners can increase economic welfare because of the diminishing marginal utility of extra money.
 A millionaire will not be affected significantly by losing £1,000 in extra tax.
 However, if someone on very low income gains an extra £100, this can make a big difference to their quality of life. (e.g. people on low income can now afford a better diet)